PetCure Oncology Telehealth Services During COVID-19

 - Limited In-Person Contact – All board-certified radiation and medical oncologists in the PetCure Oncology network will continue to see patients and consult with veterinarians, but will limit in-person interactions wherever possible.

 - PetCure Specialists Standing Ready for YOU – Calling our Pet Advocate Team is the best way to get in touch with a PetCure specialist or treatment center.
 They can be reached at 833-VET-HERO or Hope@PetCureOncology.com seven days a week.
 All of our Pet Advocates have backgrounds in veterinary oncology and are able to work out of their own homes.

 - PetCure Specialists Standing Ready for YOUR CLIENT – In response to COVID-19, we have introduced PetCure Telehealth Visits to provide pet families with the guidance they need while keeping our communities safe.
 If you have a canine or feline patient with cancer, connect their family with a board-certified PetCure specialist through a live, two-way video conversation.
 Vets are encouraged to join the conversation as well!

 - Virtual Appointments Where Possible – Any appointments that do not absolutely require in-person interaction will be conducted virtually.
-PetCure’s teleconsultation platform includes both live remote consults, which enable real-time two-way video communication, and pre-recorded imaging reviews.
+PetCure’s telemedecine platform includes both Telehealth Visits, which enable real-time two-way video communication, and pre-recorded imaging reviews.
 PetCure has been providing these services to out-of-town veterinarians and pet owners since 2018.

 - Slack Network Available for Real-Time Access – For ongoing, real-time access to our team of board-certified specialists, ask a Pet Advocate about joining our Slack virtual network.
 Our network is always available to support your canine, feline, and small animal patients.